bleung329/Intro-to-Attitude/README.md

 # Intro-to-Attitude
-Introduction to Attitude Determination Text

-A WIP informal introduction to the the field of attitude determination.
+An informal introduction to the the field of attitude determination.
+Access the Intro_to_Attitude.pdf for the current iteration.